Huguenots: North America

 In the early years, many Huguenots also settled in the area of present-day Charleston, South Carolina.
 In 1685, Rev. Elie Prioleau from the town of Pons in France, was among the first to settle there.
 He became pastor of the first Huguenot church in North America in that city.
 After the Revocation of the Edict of Nantes in 1685, several Huguenots including Edmund Bohun of Suffolk, England, Pierre Bacot of Touraine France, Jean Postell of Dieppe France, Alexander Pepin, Antoine Poitevin of Orsement France, and Jacques de Bordeaux of Grenoble, immigrated to the Charleston Orange district.
 They were very successful at marriage and property speculation.
 After petitioning the British Crown in 1697 for the right to own land in the Baronies, they prospered as slave owners on the Cooper, Ashepoo, Ashley and Santee River plantations they purchased from the British Landgrave Edmund Bellinger.
 Some of their descendants moved into the Deep South and Texas, where they developed new plantations.

 The French Huguenot Church of Charleston, which remains independent, is the oldest continuously active Huguenot congregation in the United States.
 L'Église du Saint-Esprit in New York, founded in 1628, is older, but it left the French Reformed movement in 1804 to become part of the Episcopal Church.

 Most of the Huguenot congregations (or individuals) in North America eventually affiliated with other Protestant denominations with more numerous members.
 The Huguenots adapted quickly and often married outside their immediate French communities.
 Their descendants in many families continued to use French first names and surnames for their children well into the nineteenth century.
 Assimilated, the French made numerous contributions to United States economic life, especially as merchants and artisans in the late Colonial and early Federal periods.
 For example, E.I. du Pont, a former student of Lavoisier, established the Eleutherian gunpowder mills.
 Howard Hughes, famed investor, pilot, film director, and philanthropist, was also of Huguenot descent and descendant from Rev. John Gano.

 Paul Revere was descended from Huguenot refugees, as was Henry Laurens, who signed the Articles of Confederation for South Carolina.
-Other descendents of Huguenots included Jack Jouett, who made the ride from Cuckoo Tavern to warn Thomas Jefferson and others that Tarleton and his men were on their way to arrest him for crimes against the king; Reverend John Gano, a Revolutionary War chaplain and spiritual advisor to George Washington; Francis Marion; and a number of other leaders of the American Revolution and later statesmen.
+Other descendants of Huguenots included Jack Jouett, who made the ride from Cuckoo Tavern to warn Thomas Jefferson and others that Tarleton and his men were on their way to arrest him for crimes against the king; Reverend John Gano, a Revolutionary War chaplain and spiritual advisor to George Washington; Francis Marion; and a number of other leaders of the American Revolution and later statesmen.
 The last active Huguenot congregation in North America worships in Charleston, South Carolina, at a church that dates to 1844.
 The Huguenot Society of America maintains the Manakin Episcopal Church in Virginia as a historic shrine with occasional services.
 The Society has chapters in numerous states, with the one in Texas being the largest.